scocuzza/Project-3-HikingApp/README.md

 # Lessons Learned
+Planning and laying out the project and detailied tasks and responsibilities as much as possible it crucial to the team working towards one unified scope for the project.
+Communication and sharing information is important so that each team member knows what they are responsible for and do not step on the work of each other.
+Commits and getting the respository updated for changes to the code is important so that each members is able to pull an updated version of the code often to ensure they are current and changes do not impact their code as well.

 # Approach:
 Originally set out to build an application where a user could look for hiking trails in their local area